List of U.S. and Canadian cities by number of major professional sports teams explained

 See main article: Major professional sports leagues in the United States and Canada.
 The major professional sports leagues, or simply major leagues, in the United States and Canada are the highest professional competitions of team sports in the two countries.
 Although individual sports such as golf, mixed martial arts, tennis, and auto racing are also very popular, the term is usually limited to team sports.

 Baseball, football and hockey have had professional leagues for over 100 years; early leagues such as the National Association, Ohio League and National Hockey Association formed the basis of the modern MLB, NFL and NHL respectively.
-Basketball is a relatively new development; the NBA evolved from the National Basketball League and its splinter group the Basketball Association of America, taking on its current form in 1949.
-The fifth biggest professional sports league is Major League Soccer (MLS).
-While soccer is very popular globally, in Canada and the United States it has struggled to become established with several professional leagues being established and folding before MLS was founded in 1996.
+Basketball is a relatively new development; the NBA evolved when the National Basketball League and the Basketball Association of America merged, taking on its current form in 1949.
+The fifth biggest professional sports league is Major League Soccer (MLS), which will have 30 teams when the 2025 season begins.
+While soccer is very popular globally, it had struggled to become established in Canada and the United States with several professional leagues starting and folding before MLS was founded in 1996.
 The Canadian Football League (CFL), a much smaller league (9 teams), was founded in 1958 and is popular in Canada.
 All six of these leagues draw 15,000 or more fans in attendance per game on average as of 2015.
 This list includes a ranking by teams in the Big Four (B4) and a separate ranking including MLS and CFL teams called the Big Six (B6).

 Teams by urban area

 The following list contains all urban areas in the United States and Canada containing at least one team in any of the six major leagues.
-The number of teams in the big four leagues (B4) and the big six leagues (B6), and the city's teams in the National Football League (NFL),[2] Major League Baseball (MLB),[3] the National Basketball Association (NBA),[4] the National Hockey League (NHL),[5] Major League Soccer (MLS)[6] and the Canadian Football League (CFL).[7]
-No metropolitan area has teams in all six leagues, as NFL teams are exclusively in the United States and CFL teams are exclusively in Canada.
+The number of teams in the Big Four leagues (B4) (NFL[2], MLB[3], NBA[4], and NHL[5]) and the Big Six leagues (B6) (aforementioned leagues plus MLS[6] and CFL)[7] are included in the table below.
+No urban area has teams in all six leagues, as NFL teams are exclusively in the United States and CFL teams are exclusively in Canada.
+There are currently 12 urban areas (11 in the United States and 1 in Canada) with teams in five leagues, excluding the gridiron football league of the other country.

 rank